Food and drink prohibitions: Humans

 Of all the taboo meat, human flesh ranks as the most heavily proscribed.
 In recent times, humans have consumed the flesh of fellow humans in rituals and out of insanity, hatred, or overriding hunger – never as a common part of their diet, but it is thought that the practice was once widespread among all humans.

 The Fore people of Papua New Guinea engaged in funerary cannibalism until the Australian government prohibited the practice in the late 1950s.
-Cannibalism was how the prion disease kuru spread, though the link wasn't proven until 1967.
+Cannibalism was how the prion disease kuru spread, though the link was unproven until 1967.

-The consumption of human flesh is forbidden by Hinduism.
+The consumption of human flesh is forbidden by Hinduism, Islam, and Rabbinic Judaism.

-Catholics, Lutherans, and Orthodox Christians view themselves as distinctly and categorically separate in substance when they are taking communion, although the bread and wine are believed to become "of the same substance" as the body and blood of Christ before being consumed, they remain bread and wine in all ways to the senses.
-Catholics refer to this as transubstantiation; the Orthodox believe the change occurs, but hesitate to attempt a description of the mechanism, believing it to be a sacred mystery.
-Most Protestants and other Christian denominations do not believe that transubstantiation (or any actual physical presence of Jesus in any form) occurs at all.

-The consumption of human meat is also forbidden in Islam.